Wiki · Concept · Last reviewed June 25, 2026

 Definition

-SPDX is a Linux Foundation open standard for exchanging bill-of-materials information about systems with software components.
+SPDX is a Linux Foundation open standard for exchanging bill-of-materials and supply-chain information about systems with software components.
 The project now expands SPDX as System Package Data Exchange; older specifications, the ISO page, and many practitioners still use Software Package Data Exchange.
 SPDX began as a software package and license-compliance format, then expanded into a broader system evidence model.

 ISO identifies ISO/IEC 5962:2021 as Information technology - SPDX Specification V2.2.1 and describes it as a standard data format for communicating component and metadata information associated with software packages.
-The SPDX project page describes the specification as a freely available international open standard, and SPDX 3.x materials extend the BOM idea across software, security, licensing, datasets, AI models, and build information.
+The SPDX project page describes the specification as a freely available international open standard, while SPDX 3.x materials extend the BOM idea across software, security, licensing, datasets, AI models, and build information.

 How It Works